Sergey Ananin during the appeal hearing via videoconference, January 30

 Investigating:

-the second department for the investigation of especially important cases of the Investigative Directorate of the Investigative Committee for the Kemerovo Region - Kuzbass
+Second Department for Investigating Especially Important Cases of the Investigative Directorate of the Investigative Committee for the Kemerovo Region — Kuzbass

 Articles of Criminal Code of Russian Federation: